srw-logo-colour.png

 Our ebook is out!

-Of Time and Place has now be published on Kindle.
-If you prefer your books in an e-format, please go to Kindle books and search "Scenic Rim" to find it.
+Of Time and Place has now been published on Kindle.
+If you prefer your books in an e-format, please go to Kindle books and search "Scenic Rim" to find it or click here

 OF TIME AND PLACE

 Our latest offering, published 2024, is Of Time and Place.
 It is a collection of forty short stories and poems written by local writers.
-The fourth story in the collection is titled Cotton Pygmy Goose by Di Morris.
-Read on for a sample of our work.
+The sixth story in the collection is a poem titled The Netball Queen by Bernadette McCabe.
+Read on for a sample.

 Find our books here